androidessence/RichTextView/readme.md

 	- This method is used to apply a certain format to a span of text in the RichTextView.
 Start (inclusive) and end (exclusive) are the indexes of the start and end characters to format.
 - `formatSpan(int start, int end, EnumSet<FormatType> formatTypes)`
 	- This method has the same function as the one above, but allows you to apply a number of FormatTypes to this span of text.
-- `formatNumberSpan()`
+-  'formatNumberSpan()'
     - This method is used to apply NumberSpan to the lines of RichTextView.
+-  'formatImageSpan(int start, int end, Bitmap bitmap)`
+    - This method is used to apply a ImageSPan based on start and end indexes.

 Color Format Types